 “The end of Christ’s being born, which was of a virgin, in a very miraculous manner, and of his coming into the world, which was by the assumption of human nature, among many other things, was to bear testimony to truth in general; to the whole Gospel, the word of truth, and every branch of it, which he brought with him, constantly preached in life, and confirmed by his death; and particularly to this truth, that he was a King, and had a kingdom in a spiritual sense” – John Gill

-My sheep hear my voice, and I know them, and they follow me.
-I give them eternal life, and they will never perish, and no one will snatch them out of my hand.
-My Father, who has given them to me, is greater than all, and no one is able to snatch them out of the Father’s hand.
-I and the Father are one.”
-(John 10:27-30 ESV)
+27 My sheep hear My voice, and I know them, and they follow Me; 28 and I give eternal life to them, and they will never perish; and no one will snatch them out of My hand.
+29 My Father, who has given them to Me, is greater than all; and no one is able to snatch them out of the Father’s hand.
+30 I and the Father are one.”
+John 10:27-30 (NASB)

 God’s people, genuine Christians, are Christ’s sheep.
 They hear His voice.
 He knows them and they follow Him.
 He gives them eternal life and they will never perish nor can the enemy snatch them out of His hand.
 God the Father gave them to Christ and He is greater than all.
 In other words, all genuine believers are eternally saved and, knowing this truth, must never fear losing their salvation or ever being separated from God.